Connecting Donors To Causes They Care About

 Environment: Would you like to plant trees, promote recycling, and educate children on the importance of convserving the Earth's natural resources?
 There are many strong local nonprofits improving our environment and making our community a better place for future generations.

-Local environmental groups such as The People Plant Connection striving to educate our community about gardening, water conservations, and protecting the environment, while SAFE Recycling makes recycling alternatives available for San Angelo.
+Local environmental groups such as The People Plant Connection strive to educate our community about gardening, water conservations, and protecting the environment.

 Health: Your own personal health, a friend or a family members battle with disease or a positive treatment and recovery experience may drive your passion to support health causes in our community.
 The Concho Valley is home to several hospitals and health care systems.
 However, not everyone in our community can access the high-quality care offered because they don't have health insurance.
 The U.S. Census Bureau reports that 24% of our community is uninsured.
 When needing care, these individuals are dependent on charitable care through Shannon Medical Center or nonprofit clinics that serve the uninsured and underinsured.